themeteorchef/uploading-files-to-amazon-s3/uploading-files-to-amazon-s3.md

   return this.ready();
 });
 ```
 Very simple.
-We simple make a call on our `Files` collection, finding all of the items where the `userId` field matches the ID of the currently logged in user (we can retrieve this within our publication using `this.userId` as a convenience baked into Meteor).
+We make a call on our `Files` collection, finding all of the items where the `userId` field matches the ID of the currently logged in user (we can retrieve this within our publication using `this.userId` as a convenience baked into Meteor).

 Next, we need to update our `upload` template from earlier to include a new template for displaying our files: